clis013/ReRoot_codeNection26/README.md

 The Balance Planner helps users decide whether something should be:

-**Keep · Delay / Move · Reconsider · Reduce · Remove · Recover**
+**<i>Keep · Delay / Move · Reconsider · Reduce · Remove · Recover**</i>

 Rather than looking only at urgency and importance, ReRoot also considers the user's current condition and resources.

-> **Key shift: Analysis should not be the final output.
-Analysis should lead to a decision.**
+> **Key shift:** Analysis should not be the final output.
+Analysis should lead to a decision.
 <br><br>
-### 🚩 Stage 5 — Complete, But Not Yet Distinctive
+### 🚩 Stage 5 — <i>Complete, But Not Yet Distinctive</i>

 With these decisions made, we began building the prototype.
 Our system now consisted of:

-**Daily Check-In · Stress Dump · Workload Records · Analysis · Balance Planning · Recovery**
+- Daily Check-In
+- Stress Dump
+- Workload Records
+- Analysis
+- Balance Planning
+- Recovery

 Functionally, the concept worked.

-However, after our second mentor consultation we identified another weakness:

-> **ReRoot had useful functions, but the experience did not yet have a strong identity that made it immediately memorable.**
+However, after our second mentor consultation we identified another weakness...
+ReRoot had useful functions, but the experience **did not yet have a strong identity that made it immediately memorable.**

 The prototype still felt like a collection of:

-`dashboards` · `cards` · `charts` · `analysis` · `planning tools`
+`dashboards` + `cards` + `charts` + `analysis` + `planning tools`

 So we began rethinking **how users should experience the system**, rather than changing the underlying logic.
 <br><br>
-### 🚩 Stage 6 — From Dashboard to a Living Ecosystem 🌳
+### 🚩 Stage 6 — <i>From Dashboard to a Living Ecosystem 🌳</i>

-During earlier brainstorming, we noticed similarities between **apple-tree growth cycles** and sustainable workload management.
+During earlier brainstorming, we noticed similarities between **apple-tree growth cycles🍎** and sustainable workload management.

 When an apple tree carries too much fruit, it consumes significant resources.
 Orchard management practices such as **fruit thinning** reduce excessive load and help support healthier long-term growth.